redstonerodent/continuousEngine/README.md

 ### ContinuousEngine

 * Clone this repo: `git clone https://github.com/redstonerodent/continuousEngine.git` or click the download button above.
-* In the root directory, run `sudo python setup.py develop`
+* In the root directory, run `python setup.py develop`.
+Depending on your configuration, you may need to use `sudo` or add `--user`.

 To update, run `git pull`.
 If the update adds a command, you need to run `setup.py` again.
 If the update adds new key bindings you want to change, you should copy the relevant portion of `config.default` to `config`.
 (If you don't want to change key bindings, continuousEngine will use the default.)